jpehkone21/PWP/meetings.md

 - Instructions for installing requirements was missing
 - Diagram about the database models needs changes (arrows should be the other way around, need to add text if relations are one-one, many-one etc.)
 - The relation between quotes and creature/humans/animals was done incorrectly.
 Foreign key should be only in creatures/humans/animals and not in quotes.
-(- Suggestion that the name attribute could be the primary key for creatures/humans/animals) (- Suggestion that creature types could be constrained in db or in api)
+- (Suggestion that the name attribute could be the primary key for creatures/humans/animals)
+- (Suggestion that creature types could be constrained in db or in api)

 ## Meeting 3.
 * **DATE:**